mkarajohn/YGO-Rules-Reference-for-GOAT-Players-Who-Can-t-Read-Good-and-Who-Wanna-Learn-to-Do-Other-Stuff-Good/Missing Timing.md

 Certain card effects (that includes both Monster and Spell/Trap card effects) can "miss timing".

-To put it simply if a card effect's activation condition says "When ..." this automatically means that in order for the activation condition to be satisfied and activate the card/effect the condition described **must** be the last thing that happens in the Chain.
+To put it simply if a card effect's activation condition says "_When ..._" this automatically means that in order for the activation condition to be satisfied and activate the card/effect the condition described **must** be the last thing that happens in the Chain.

-If a card effect's activation condition says  "If ..." this means that no matter if the activation condition was or wasn't the last thing to happen in the chain, the effect can still be activated in a new chain once the current chain resolves.
+If a card effect's activation condition says  "_If ..._" this means that no matter if the activation condition was or wasn't the last thing to happen in the chain, the effect can still be activated in a new chain once the current chain resolves.

+> [!IMPORTANT]
+> Since original prints of GOAT cards all read "When ..." it may be difficult to tell if an effect is
+> actually "When..." or if it's actually an "If...".
+In that case know that mandatory monster effects
+> **cannot** miss timing (so even if the effect reads "When" it's really an "If"), so that's one way to tell.
+> It is always better to try to read a card's updated text from later reprints, since there is a clear
+> distinction between "When..." and "If..." effects.

+> [!IMPORTANT]
+> "the last thing that happens in the Chain" also includes effects that do 2 things in sequence but
+> in the same Chain Link.
+For more info and examples read [this](https://yugiohblog.konami.com/articles/?p=4514#:~:text=Example%3A%20Heraldry%20Change)

 ## Example 1: "When" not missing the timing